-Pioneering hacker Kevin Mitnick turned security guru, dead at 59
+Pioneering hacker Kevin Mitnick, FBI-wanted felon turned security guru, dead at 59

 Phones led to computers, and Mitnick showed himself to be a persistent, if not stellar, hacker.
 Enthralled by the possibility of using computers to gain access and power, Mitnick began breaking into voice mail and computer systems, rifling through private files and taunting those who crossed him.

-But another side of Mitnick became clear in his conversations with investigative journalist Jonathan Littman printed in the mid-1990s in “The Fugitive Game: Online with Kevin Mitnick.”
-The hacker seems less a threat than a fearful, disturbed young man, more annoying than vindictive.
+But another side of Mitnick became clear in his conversations with investigative journalist Jonathan Littman printed in in the mid-1990s in “The Fugitive Game: Online with Kevin Mitnick.”
+The hacker seems less a threat than a fearful, disturbed young man, more annoying than vindictive.b

 And though a computer file containing 20,000 credit card numbers copied from the internet service provider Netcom was found on Mitnick’s computer after a 1994 arrest, there is no evidence he ever used any of the accounts.

-Mitnick became a cause célèbre for hackers who considered his 5-year prison term excessive.
+Mitnick became a cause celebre for hackers who considered his 5-year prison term excessive.
 Some defaced websites to post messages demanding his release.
 Among the targets was The New York Times — which some sympathizers accused of exaggerating the societal danger Mitnick posed.

 Exaggerated stories of Mitnick’s exploits and abilities also made the rounds, sometimes fueling hysteria.

-One led prison officials to put him in solitary confinement for nine months, said Sjouwerman, because they feared he could start a nuclear war by whistling into a pay phone — emulating a modem “to hack NORAD and trigger a ballistic missile.”
+One led prison officials to put him in solitary confinment for nine months, said Sjouwerman, because they feared he could start a nuclear war by whistling into a pay phone — emulating a modem “to hack NORAD and trigger a ballistic missile.”

 Mitnick is the author of “The Ghost in the Wires,” which recounts his adventures as a wanted hacker and three other books co-written with others including “The Art of Deception.”